opencog/link-grammar/README.md

 links (edges) between the words in a sentence.
-One may obtain the more conventional HPSG (constituent) and dependency style parses from Link Grammar by applying a collection of rules to convert to these differrent formats.
-This is possible because Link Grammar goes a bit "deeper" into the "syntactico-semantic" structure of a sentence: it provides consierably more fine-grained and detailed information than what is commonly available in conventional parsers.
+One may obtain the more conventional HPSG (constituent) and dependency style parses from Link Grammar by applying a collection of rules to convert to these different formats.
+This is possible because Link Grammar goes a bit "deeper" into the "syntactico-semantic" structure of a sentence: it provides considerably more fine-grained and detailed information than what is commonly available in conventional parsers.

 The theory of Link Grammar parsing was originally developed in 1991